Skip to main content

 45's Falsehoods and FailuresL Weekly coverage of Trump during coronavirus (COVID-19)

 Trump’s abdication of leadership is becoming clearer by the day.
-Congress returns from its two-week recess on July 20, and it is incumbent on Senate Republicans to set aside their loyalty to Trump and summon the moral courage to pass the HEROES Act.
+Congress returns from its two-week recess on July 20, and it is incumbent on Senate Republicans to set aside their loyalty to Trump and summon the moral courage to pass the HEROES Act(link is external).
 Trump has made it clear he is unwilling or incapable of otherwise providing the assistance that people need in this crisis.